chentsulin/awesome-graphql/README.md

 * [GraphQL Rover](https://github.com/Brbb/graphql-rover) - GraphQL schema interactive navigation, rearrange nodes, search and explore types and fields.
 * [json-graphql-server](https://github.com/marmelab/json-graphql-server) - Get a full fake GraphQL API with zero coding in less than 30 seconds, based on a JSON data file.
 * [Insomnia](https://insomnia.rest/) – An full-featured API client with first-party GraphQL query editor
+* [Prisma](https://github.com/graphcool/prisma) - Turn your database into a GraphQL API.
+Prisma lets you design your data model and have a production ready GraphQL API online in minutes.
+* [tuql](https://github.com/bradleyboy/tuql) - Automatically create a GraphQL server from any sqlite database.
+* [Bit](https://github.com/teambit/bit) - Organize GraphQL API as components to be consumed with NPM or modified from any project ([example](https://bitsrc.io/giladshoham/github-graphql)).
 * [RAN Toolkit](https://github.com/sly777/ran) - Production-ready toolkit/boilerplate with support for GraphQL, SSR, Hot-reload, CSS-in-JS, caching, and more.
 * [Apollo GraphQL VSCode Extension](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) - Rich editor support for GraphQL client and server development that seamlessly integrates with the Apollo platform